 If you have any questions you may contact my naturopaths on 623 3343232 or email us at [email protected]

-This is the term used to describe the end stages of liver disease where chronic inflammation of liver cells has caused an extensive build up of scar tissue in the liver.
-Scar tissue is the same as collagen as it is tough fibrous tissue, which replaces damaged liver cells.
+This is the term used to describe liver disease where chronic inflammation of liver cells has caused an extensive and widespread build up of scar tissue in the liver.
+Scar tissue is similar to collagen, as it is tough fibrous tissue, which replaces damaged liver cells.
 This scar tissue is not functional and cannot do the work of liver cells.

 A cirrhotic liver is hardened with scar tissue, which reduces its blood supply.
-There is not enough healthy liver tissue to perform the metabolic and detoxification processes that the liver must perform to keep the body healthy.
+There is not enough healthy liver tissue remaining to perform the metabolic and detoxification processes that the liver must perform to keep the body healthy.

 Cirrhosis of the liver is the fourth most common cause of death among people aged between 30 and 50.
-Chronic hepatitis (caused by the hepatitis B and C virus) is gaining on alcohol as the leading cause of cirrhosis.
+Chronic hepatitis (caused by the hepatitis B and C viruses) is gaining on alcohol as the leading cause of cirrhosis.